 In order to build a strong financial foundation, emergency fund comes first.

 Forty-four percent of Americans couldn’t cover a $400 emergency expense according to a study by the Federal Reserve in 2017.
-That percentage has actually been approving over the last 4 years, too.
+That percentage has actually been improving over the last 4 years, too.
 Plus, across income levels, that same statistic hardly varied.

 All in all, the question of the emergency fund or pay off debt is much like the cart before the horse analogy.
-How far can you get if you put the cart first?

 Another common question is where to put emergency fund.
 It is best to keep an emergency fund in an online savings account.
 The money is set aside and harder to access.
 But, still within a quick reach.

 But, I can tell you from personal experience that in order to move forward, the longer you delay in paying off debt, then you are just delaying the inevitable.
-It will take much longer it takes get out of your current cycle and to move through the Money Bliss Steps.
+It will take much longer it takes get out of your current debt cycle and to move through the Money Bliss Steps.

 For those of you screaming, but I need a bigger comfort than just $1,000, then decide on what works for you and your family.
-An emergency fund does not include 3-6 months expense or saving for big purchases (that happens during Money Bliss Step #5).
-It is a simple emergency fund.
-Who knows what it will cover??
-The true emergency fund definition.
-The absolute maximum recommended emergency fund is $5,000.
+The true definition of an emergency fund does not include 3-6 months expense or saving for big purchases (that happens during Money Bliss Step #5).
+That would be called a rainy day fund.

 What About the Debt Interest Rates